Frequently Asked Questions about BS/MD

 Please refer to the Residence Life & Housing webpage for more details.

 Your application automatically qualifies you to be considered for UA scholarships, based on academic merit.
 All scholarship awards are contingent on enrollment credit hour requirements, GPA status and renewal criteria.
 There are also outside scholarships that you may want to apply for and that website is www.uakron.edu/finaid.
 You can also apply for aid through FAFSA at www.fafsa.ed.gov.

 If you have any financial aid questions, please contact the Office of Student Financial Aid website or call 330-972-7032.

 If you decide to apply to the Honors College, you may be offered admission and an Honors scholarship from the Honors College whether or not you are offered a seat in the BS/MD Program.
 The Honors Application is separate and may be done online.

 Yes.
-The Honors Application is separate and may be done online.
-If you decide to apply to the Honors College, you may be offered admission and an Honors scholarship from the Honors College whether or not you are offered a seat in the BS/MD Program.
+You are automatically considered for admission into the Honors College and you may be offered admission and an Honors scholarship from the Honors College whether or not you are offered a seat in the BS/MD Program.

 Please note that as a BS/MD Honors Student, you will be required to commit to a three-year undergraduate degree.
 This is because of the time it takes to complete the additional research component requirement of the Honors College.

 Information sessions and tours are offered by the Office of Admissions for high school students Monday through Friday, and select Saturdays throughout the year.
 These sessions are conducted by an Admissions representative just prior to the student-guided campus tour.